 Occupational information has several dimensions and in questionnaire surveys, these need to be collected in detail.
 This is, as a rule, done by means of one or more open-ended questions.

 The current ISCO-2008 uses four-digit codes.
 In the table below you see some examples.

-Not all the questions in a questionnaire are answered by all respondents, which results in missing values at variables in the data file (so called item non-response).
-For the data integrity it is crucial to distinguish at least the situations when values are missing, because the variable is not applicable to the particular respondents.
+Not all the questions in a questionnaire are answered by all respondents, which results in missing values on a variable level in the data file (so-called item non-response).
+It is crucial for data integrity to distinguish at least the situations when values are missing, because the variable is not applicable to the particular respondents.

-Furthermore, it is often useful for analyses to identify whether the value is missing because the respondent did not know the answer, refused to answer or simply did not answer and other reasons for missing values (see the example bellow).
-The information on missing values is always an important part of your documentation and promote transparency of your research work.
-However, bear in mind that possibilities to differentiate in between many different types of the missing values in analysis can be limited by abilities of your software.
+Furthermore, it is often useful for analyses to identify whether the value is missing because the respondent did not know the answer, refused to answer or simply did not answer or consider other reasons for missing values (see the example below).
+The information on missing values is always an important part of your documentation and promotes transparency of your research work.
+However, bear in mind that possibilities to differentiate between many different types of the missing values in analysis can be limited by the abilities of your software.

 - No answer (NA): The respondent did not answer a question when he/she should have;